durba1997/doctor-location-tracker/README.md

 Offline doctors appear gray

-If server restarts, last seen info is lost
+Last seen info is lost if server restarts

-Lightweight and fast, no database required

-Can be extended to save history in a DB if needed later
+Can be extended to save history in a database

+Lightweight, fast, and perfect for college/demo projects

 ---

+Optional Improvements for Demo

+Assign different speeds or paths for each doctor to look realistic

+Use different colors per doctor

+Add doctor names on markers instead of IDs